Table of Contents

 Another study out of China used rats to study depression symptoms and then stumbled upon ketamine as an agent to allow calcium to flood inside cells, and witness strong antidepressant effects within one hour of the infusion.
 According to neuroscientist Hailan Hu, leader of the study, “We show that infusion of ketamine into just one brain region is sufficient to cause rapid antidepressant effects.”

-The Treatment Specialist remains up to date on the most recent clinical studies regarding promising treatments for depression.
+The Treatment Specialist will connect you to a treatment center who will review depression treatment options, including Ketamine treatment.
 With over 16 million Americans dealing with major depressive disorder, and a good portion of those who seek treatment unresponsive to traditional antidepressant therapy, it is important to have alternative treatment opportunities at hand.
 Ketamine injections are gaining traction among mental health professionals who recognize its efficacy in helping people who suffer from chronic depression.
-For free treatment locator services and recommendations, please contact The Treatment Specialist today at (866) 644-7911.
+Please contact a Treatment Specialist today at (866) 644-7911.